Seriy-MLGamer/Modularis_Core/README en_US.md

 ![Modularis Core full logo](share/logo%20en_US.svg)

 This is a free (as in freedom) modular synthesis framework for creation of free digital audio workstations (DAW) and other free programs.
 [Modularis](https://github.com/Seriy-MLGamer/Modularis) free modular DAW is based on it.
-Framework is ***fully* crossplatform** between mobile and desktop devices.
+Framework is ***fully* crossplatform** between mobile and desktop devices, supports various programming languages.

 ## Framework essence